Meeting Time: October 21, 2021 at 1:30pm HST

 • Default_avatar

-Naomi Matsuura almost 3 years ago
+Naomi Matsuura about 3 years ago

 I have been a tennis player for almost 20 years and getting back to playing tennis again.
 I love tennis as its good exercise and instills comrade with others.
 We do not have much tennis courts so you have to wait your turn to get on the courts which is fair,Therefore,the wait can be very long A major concern is the noise the pickle ball makes when it bounces and therefore, distracts those playing tennis on the other courts.
 That is why pickle courts should not be mingled with tennis courts.
 Leave the tennis courts alone please and find other places for pickle ball.